apache/apex-core/docs/security.md

 Apec CLI will copy the keystore file `/opt/apexCli/ssl/myapex-keystore.jks` to the destination STRAM node and also pass on the keystore password values to the STRAM.
 As mentioned above, you can also use configuration files to supply the value of `apex.attr.SSL_CONFIG`.

+#### Updating Trust-store for the App Proxy

+You need to ensure that all end-points connecting to the STRAM Web service trust the SSL certificate when SSL is enabled.
+This is especially true for the [Web Application Proxy](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/WebApplicationProxy.html) which connects to the STRAM Web service whenever you access the service through the App Master Proxy HTTPS URL.
+If you use a self-signed or untrusted certificate, you will need to add that certificate to the trust-store used by the RM Web Application Proxy as described [here](https://www.cloudera.com/documentation/enterprise/5-8-x/topics/cm_sg_create_key_trust.html#concept_u35_w2m_l4) and update `ssl-client.xml` to use the trust-store as described [here](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SecureMode.html#Data_Encryption_on_HTTP)

 #### Dependencies
-The use of the attribute `apex.attr.SSL_CONFIG` described in the last 2 approaches is dependent on an enhancement made in YARN (https://issues.apache.org/jira/browse/YARN-6457), so make sure your Hadoop version has the enhancement included.
+The use of the attribute `apex.attr.SSL_CONFIG` described in the last 2 approaches is dependent on an [enhancement](https://issues.apache.org/jira/browse/YARN-6457) made in YARN, which is available in the following versions:
+2.9.0, 2.7.4, 3.0.0-alpha4, 2.8.2.